cheesoup/GRPH/about.md

 # About this Website

-This website was built using the [Jekyll](https://jekyllrb.com/) engine.
-The layout was hand-coded by myself with the intention of being [minimal](https://tools.pingdom.com/#5f51c41051400000) while visually trying to borrow from WEB 1.0 and retro computing.
-The little dude at the top was illustrated using [Aseprite](https://www.aseprite.org/).
+This website was created using the [Jekyll](https://jekyllrb.com/) and is built entirely in HTML5 and CSS3.
+The layout was hand-coded by myself with the goal of borrowing from WEB 1.0 and retro computing aesthetics while trying to remain both visually and digitally [minimal](https://tools.pingdom.com/#5f51c41051400000).
+To remain to lightweight, this website avoids the use of javascript, web fonts, and CSS animations while remaining conservative with the amount of images being loaded on a page.

+The little bird at the top was illustrated using [Aseprite](https://www.aseprite.org/).
 I don't really have a name for them yet.
 They're based off a friend of mine from Calgary who makes some pretty rad music.
 Their last name sounds like crow, so I drew a crow.

 I'm planning to use this blog to keep track of notes, prototypes, ideas, etc. Things I plan on posting include: PureData/MaxMSP patches, random Bela and C++ stuff, badly explained DSP math, and just general nonsense about design, sound, and music.
 Maybe I'll post some p5.js or processing stuff if it's relevant too.